RomGai/RomGai.github.io/_pages/about.md

 My primary research interests lie in the generative AI and graph neural networks, as well as their development and applications in computer vision and pattern recognition.

+I am looking for a Ph.D. position in computer vision for 2024 fall or 2025 spring/fall.

 News